nguyenlamvu88/test/README.md

 ## Introduction

-This project involves classifying human activities based on time series data obtained from a Wireless Sensor Network.
+This homework involves classifying human activities based on time series data obtained from a Wireless Sensor Network.
 The dataset used for this project is the AReM dataset, which contains multiple instances of human activities, each recorded as a time series of sensor data.

 ## Dataset Description